High Octane Fuel for Kids in School: The Benefits of Vitamins for TeenagersStephen Brown September 1, 2021

 The kids know that I’m the family “expert” on vitamins and I have occasional in- depth conversations with them.
 I rarely maintain their interest.
 Vitamins have not, in my opinion, taken health care’s center stage because this theory is not particularly exciting.
 But you can prove it works by giving it a fair trial.

-The vitamin revolution is about behaviour.
+The vitamin revolution is about behavior.
 I don’t care why the kids take vitamins B1, B3, C, and D. I just care that they take them, and stay well as a result.
 Watching my children and their friends independently control their vitamin intake has been a turning point for me.
 I believe that my kids are ordinary kids and that most kids will respond similarly.

 Media scare stories aside, the overwhelming scientific evidence is that we are living in a time of epidemic vitamin deficiency.
 Supplements correct that when food groups eating does not or can not.